johnaoss/homelab-stack/README.md

 Installation is a breeze, all you need to do is type ```curl https://getcaddy.com/ | bash``` and you're done!

 To add plugin support for such things as AWS and Git hooks, you must instead go to https://caddyserver.com/download and add your requested plugins (you can still use curl!).

+Once installed, I find that storing all Caddy-related files in ```/etc/caddy``` is the best practice.

 #### Configuration

 Configuration is done in what's known as a Caddyfile, and follows NGINX-like syntax.
-My full configuration is found here!
+My full configuration is found [here!]()

 #### Deployment